 Eleven days after the initial disaster, electrical power is restored to the control rooms of Units 1 and 2.
 In the wastewater just south of the plant, radioactive iodine is measured at 126.7 times higher than the legal limit.

 The Unit 1 Reactor temperature is brought down to 204.5 degrees Celsius, safely inside its design limits.
-The Japanese government advises those residents who are between 20 and 30 kilometers away from the the plant to voluntarily evacuate the area.
+The Japanese government advises those residents who are between 20 and 30 kilometers away from the plant to voluntarily evacuate the area.

 Seawater that’s tested near the plant has 1,250 times the legal limit of iodine 131.